Floorp-Projects/Floorp/testing/web-platform/tests/docs/_writing-tests/testharness-api.md

              tests, a constant is also supported, e.g., "TIMEOUT_ERR")
   * object - the thrown exception must have a property called "name" that matches code.name
-  * null -   allow any exception (in general, one of the options above should be used)

 `func` - a function that should throw